dometec/vertx-mqtt-flowcontrol-example/README.md

 ## VertX implementation

-The problem I found in VertX MQTT Client implementation is that acknowleged of the message is done by the library before pass the message to the application logic.
-So the application do not have the ability to mark the message as elaborated.
-In this way, MQTT message at QoS1 or QoS2 can be lost before they can be elaborated, for example for a crash of the client, since the broker has received the acks for those messages, the message, for it, are successful delivered.
+The problem I found in VertX MQTT Client implementation is that acknowledgment of the message is done by the library before passing the message to the application logic.
+So the application does not have the ability to mark the message as elaborated.
+In this way, MQTT messages at QoS1 or QoS2 can be lost before they can be elaborated, for example for a crash of the client, since the broker has received the acks for those messages, and for it, are successfully delivered.

 I extended the message handler of the VertX client and I give the opportunity to application logic to ack the message.